-Susan was introduced into the House of Lords in 2011 and is focussing on Finance and Business issues including her long-standing interest in developing a framework for community banks.
+Susan was introduced into the House of Lords in 2011 focussing on Finance and Business issues including her long-standing interest in developing a framework for community banks.

 She was appointed as Minister of State for Transport in October 2013.

-In the Department for Transport, Susan has overseen a huge investment in low emission vehicles.
+In the Department for Transport, Susan was responsible for HS2 Phase 2, local and sustainable transport, and led on a huge investment in low emission vehicles.
 She has also overseen the implementation of a large programme of railway station improvements including the extension of disabled access facilities.